Most Expensive Spa in the World Opening Soon! Six Senses Spa to Introduce its Destination Spa and 7th Sense Spa Experience by Susie Ellis

 There are very few true destination spas left.
 In Asia there are just a handful – Chiva Som in Thailand (the most well known), Como Shambala in Bali (very small but exquisite), and the Farm at San Benito in the Philippines (unfortunately, a well kept secret).

 North America has Canyon Ranch, Miraval, Rancho La Puerta, Golden Door, Greenhouse, Cal a Vie, and about 10 others.
 All destination spas are gems in my opinion.
 Very expensive to create and operate yet offer the greatest chance to pursue wellness and transformation.
 Bottom line for me is that I always feel my best (and am told I look my best) after a stay at a destination spa.

 In fact that reminds me of how I recently heard someone describe the difference between a resort spa and a destination spa: When you return home from a resort spa you tell others how great it looked.
-When you return home from a destination spa others tell you how great you
+When you return home from a destination spa others tell you how great you look!

 Stay tuned….and fasten your seat belts.